Wealth Architect · · 10 min read

 Then something happens.
 Suddenly, unexpectedly.

 Your spouse is now trying to manage a financial life they weren't involved in.
 They don't know the accounts exist.
 They don't have access.
 They don't have relationships with advisors who might help them.
 They discover things months later.
 They miss obligations.
-They make mistakes because they're operating blind.
+They make mistakes because they're operating in the dark.

 The research on this is sobering.
 The Williams Group conducted a 20-year study of 3,200 wealthy families and found that 70% lose their wealth by the second generation, 90% by the third.
 But here's what's striking: only 3% of those failures stem from poor investment management or bad financial advice.
+This connects directly to why protection is a core function.
 A full 60% are caused by communication breakdown and lack of trust within families.

 The problem isn't usually the portfolio.
 It's the information gap.